 Is the Tamiya Extra Thin Cement Toxic?

-Yes, both extra thin cement versions by Tamiya are toxic and extremely flammable liquids.
-Make sure you have enough ventilation in the room where you are planning to build models as the cement can easily cause headaches in some people.
+Yes, both extra-thin cement versions by Tamiya are toxic and extremely flammable liquids.
+Make sure you have enough ventilation in the room where you are planning to build models as the cement can easily cause headaches for some people.
 A good-quality respirator is a good investment for model builders.
 And that’s especially true when you also use an airbrush to paint your models.